TsumiNa/meteor-aurelia/README.md

 ## Tutorial

-To bootstrap Aurelia, in your root of an Meteor app in the index.html, include:
+To bootstrap Aurelia, in the index.html (the root of an Meteor app), include:

 ```
 <body>